-- 12.1.
-That the criticism of the actions or beliefs of a given government does not equate to the criticism of the nation or its people; - 12.2.
-That the legitimacy and authority of a government is derived from its democracy and the consent of the governed; - 12.3.
-That protests, community mobilizations, and other non-violent demonstrations are valid expressions of political dissent; - 12.4.
-That all people have the right to self-determination; - 12.5.
-That international disputes should be resolved, first and foremost, through diplomacy and multilateral cooperation; - 12.6.
-That the human rights of migrants and displaced persons, regardless of their status or documentation, must be upheld; - 12.7.
-That Indigenous stewardship and reconciliation are essential to environmental protection and the opposition of colonialism, imperialism, and expansionism; - 12.8.
-That socialization and social services should prevail against deregulation, austerity, and financial destabilization; - 12.9.
-That socioeconomic mobility must be favoured over class systems; - 12.10.
-That secularism, the separation of church and state, should be promoted but should not infringe on freedom of religion; - 12.11.
-That cultural diversity and relativity should be celebrated rather than discouraged or assimilated;
+- 13.1.
+That the criticism of the actions or beliefs of a given government does not equate to the criticism of the nation or its people; - 13.2.
+That the legitimacy and authority of a government is derived from its democracy and the consent of the governed; - 13.3.
+That protests, community mobilizations, and other non-violent demonstrations are valid expressions of political dissent; - 13.4.
+That all people have the right to self-determination; - 13.5.
+That international disputes should be resolved, first and foremost, through diplomacy and multilateral cooperation;